nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 ---

 {{#> callout type='tip'}}
-Follow the related [video course and exercises](https://university.hyland.com/courses/e4058) on Nuxeo University.
+Follow the related [video course and exercises](https://university.hyland.com/courses/e4058) on Hyland University.
 {{/callout}}

 The Nuxeo Platform provides tools and APIs to import content: